 - Watch out for fees.
 Even single-digit fees add up, especially if you’re not investing a lot of money.
-A $1-a-month fee on a $100 account would be $12 a year.
+For example, a $1-a-month fee on a $100 account would be $12 a year.
 That $12 amounts to 12% of your stake, more than you’re likely to earn from a $100 investment.
-But if you invest $50 a month, which adds up to $600 a year, the percentage drops to a reasonable 2%, something you might realistically make up through investment earnings.
+But if you invest $50 a month, which adds up to $600 a year, the percentage drops to a more reasonable 2%, something you might realistically make up through investment earnings.

-- All investment carries risk.
-Investments are not insured, meaning you can lose money.
+- Remember, all investment carries risk.
+Investments are not insured, meaning you can lose your money.

-Even with the risks, micro investing is an interesting first step.
+If you are willing to accept the risks, micro investing could be an interesting first step.
 But keep in mind that automatic investing isn’t the same as informed investing.
 You should view these baby steps as the start of some important learning.
 “The notion is that if we can buy a pair of shoes while walking down the street, why can’t we invest as easily?”
 Walsh says.
 “But investing takes time, it takes thought.”